Eldina Ahmić

 Eldina Ahmić (born 21 August 1994) is a Swedish-Bosnian former football player.
 She played as a midfielder for Swedish clubs AIK and IF Brommapojkarna and the Bosnia and Herzegovina national team.

 Early and personal life

 Ahmić was born in Stockholm, Sweden on 21 August 1994.
 She is of Bosnian descent and chose to represent Bosnia and Herzegovina at international level.

 Ahmić currently lives in London, England with her husband, fellow Swedish footballer Dejan Kulusevski who plays for the English Premier League club Tottenham Hotspur.
 The couple got engaged in May 2023 and got married on 15 June 2025.
-The couple have a daughter together named Leonie, born 25 April 2024.
+The couple have a daughter together named Leonie, born 25 April.
+The two welcomed their second daughter in March 2026.

 In 2022, Ahmić and Kulusevski appeared as part of the fifth season of TV4's reality series Playmakers, a show depicting the lives of various WAGs and their athlete partners.

 Club career

 AIK

 Ahmić is a product of the Vasalunds IF youth academy.
 She would join Damallsvenskan club AIK in 2013, making 56 appearances with the club and scoring 6 goals.
 She would get relegated with the team to the Elitettan in 2015.